- Why choose Western Sydney University?

 International students commencing at The College check the The College orientation page (opens in a new window).

 Orientation is compulsory for all international students.
-However, if you have missed orientation due to unforseen circumstances, Student Central is your first point of contact to help you get started at uni.
+However, if you have missed orientation due to unforeseen circumstances, Student Central is your first point of contact to help you get started at uni.
 You should also visit the Getting started website.